Rae Burrell: Los Angeles Sparks (2022–present)

 Burrell was selected 9th overall in the 2022 WNBA draft by the Los Angeles Sparks.
 She missed all but three games of her rookie season due to a foot injury.

 Burrell did not make the Sparks roster following the 2023 training camp, but was signed to a hardship contract in May.
 Burrell was released from the hardship after 2 days.
 Burrell returned for a second hardship contract on June 17, 2023.
 She eventually stayed with the team for the rest of the season and played in 29 games, averaging 11.1 minutes per game.

 On February 1, 2024, Burrell signed a multi-year contract with the Sparks.
 She played sporadically at the beginning of the season, but gradually carved out more and more playing time.
 She ended up playing in 37 games, starting the last 7 games of the season, averaging 15.6 minutes per game.

 Overseas

 Burrell played with the UC Capitals in the 2022–23 WNBL season.

 She joined the Belgian side Kangoeroes Basket Mechelen for winter 2023.

 Athletes Unlimited

 Burrell played in the 2024 edition of Athletes Unlimited Pro Basketball.

 Unrivaled

 On November 18, 2024, it was announced that Burrell would appear and play in the inaugural 2025 season of Unrivaled, the women’s 3-on-3 basketball league founded by Napheesa Collier and Breanna Stewart.

+Los Angeles Sparks (2024–present)

+Following an injury-hampered start to her professional career, Burrell established herself as a core rotational piece and reliable scoring option for the Los Angeles Sparks.
+During the 2024 and 2025 seasons, she transitioned into a productive "sixth woman" role, providing a scoring punch off the bench and filling in as a starter during backcourt injuries.
+In September 2025, she recorded a then-career-high 20 points, along with 5 rebounds and 2 assists, in a victory over the Phoenix Mercury.

+On April 13, 2026, the Sparks announced they had re-signed Burrell to a one-year contract extension.
+Sparks General Manager Raegan Pebley praised her development, calling her a "modern, versatile wing who has the ability to impact the game on both ends."
+During the 2026 regular season, Burrell's role expanded significantly.
+On June 22, 2026, she played a key role in a 98–97 victory against the New York Liberty, scoring 19 points, grabbing 3 rebounds, and dishing out 4 assists in 26 minutes of play.

+Other Professional Leagues

+Beyond her career in the traditional WNBA, Burrell signed to play in the newly established 3-on-3 women's professional basketball league, Unrivaled, where she was assigned to the Vinyl roster.